Disc and Joint Pain Treatment in Singapore

 • Persistent ache even when resting

-How Do You Relieve Knee Pain?
+How Do You Ease Knee Pain?

 Treatment depends on the underlying cause, severity of symptoms, and your lifestyle.
-Dr. Dinesh takes a comprehensive approach, starting with a clinical examination followed by diagnostic imaging like musculoskeletal ultrasound or MRI when necessary.

 Treatment Options May Include: